Behavior Modification Training – Itsaboutdog

 Habituation:

 A straightforward, non-rewarding method of learning is called habituation.
 It is simply the cessation of or reduction in a reaction to a circumstance brought on by extended or recurrent exposure to that event.
-Dogs kept in a pasture next to a road, for instance, might first flee when cars pass, but they will eventually come to disregard it.
+For instance, dogs kept in a pasture next to a road might first flee when cars pass, but they will eventually come to disregard it.

 It is not a given that a dog that grows accustomed to one kind of sound will inevitably grow accustomed to other noises.
 The inability to react to stimulation due to weariness, injury, or sensory adaptation is not the same as being accustomed to something.
 Habituation usually has long-lasting effects.

-However, habituation does not usually happen if an animal is repeatedly exposed to a potentially hazardous stimulus (like a predator) without suffering any injury.
-As a result, researchers think that reactions to potentially harmful stimuli could possess an innate resistance to habituation.
+However, habituation does not usually happen if an animal is repeatedly exposed to a potentially hazardous stimulus (like a predator) without injury.
+As a result, researchers think that reactions to potentially harmful stimuli possess an innate resistance to habituation.

-The dog may not adjust to the stimuli but instead, become more scared if the fearful response is too strong.
+If the fearful response is too strong, the dog may not adjust to the stimuli but instead become more scared.

 Conditioning: